Monroe University: Student life

 Students are 64 percent female and 36 percent male; about 48 percent are of black or African-American ethnicity and about 44 percent of Hispanic or South American origin.
 Undergraduate enrollment is 6,794 students, with approximately 958 international students.
 The Monroe Mustangs Marching Band marches in the annual New Rochelle Thanksgiving Day parade.

 Athletics

 New Rochelle Mustangs

 The athletic teams of the New Rochelle campus are called the Mustangs.
 The campus is a member of the National Junior College Athletic Association (NJCAA) in the Division I ranks within NJCAA Region XV, primarily competing as an Independent.
 The Mustangs previously competed in the Mid Hudson Conference.
+In 2027, the Mustangs are set to compete in the Northeast 10 Conference.

 Monroe–New Rochelle competes in 13 intercollegiate varsity sports: men's sports include baseball, basketball, cross country, football, soccer, track & field and volleyball; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball.

 Accomplishments

 In 2014 the women's soccer team won the NJCAA Division 1 National Championships.
 Monroe launched its Rugby program in 2017, with World Rugby Hall-of-Fame inductee Phaidra Knight as coach.
 In 2018, the women's soccer team also won their same NJCAA Championship title, and the baseball team made it to JUCO World Series.
 That same year, their football team made its first NJCAA bowl appearance at the Graphic Edge Bowl.
 In 2019, the Monroe Mustangs men's soccer team won its first NJCAA Championship with an undefeated 18–0 record.